 Rent and service charge update

 You may have heard in the news about rents for social housing being reduced by 1% per year for four years.
-If you were a tenant with us in April 2016, you will have already had a 1% reduction, and the rent statements issued in February 2017, will show your rent for April 2017 onwards as being reduced by a further 1%.
+If you were a tenant with us in April 2016 and/or 2017, you will have already had an annual 1% reduction.
+The rent statements issued in February 2018 will show your rent for April 2018 onwards as being reduced by a further 1%.

-For one year only from April 2016, the rent of Sheltered (also known as housing for older people), Extra Care and Supported properties was not reduced and instead received an increase in line with what is known as the Consumer Price Index (CPI), which was -0.1%, plus 1%, which was the formula previously agreed with the Government, meaning an increase of 0.9%.
-This exemption has now ended for most of these properties.
+For one year only from April 2016, the rent of Sheltered (also known as Housing for Older People), Extra Care and Supported properties was not reduced and instead received an increase in line with what is known as the Consumer Price Index (CPI), which was -0.1% plus 1%.
+This formula was agreed with the Government, meaning an increase of 0.9%.
+This exemption has now ended.

 - The size of your home

 - The date you first let your property